Severe Thunderstorm Warning issued for Marathon, Wood by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Marathon, Wood by NWS

-Effective: 2021-08-24 08:18:00 CDT Expires: 2021-08-24 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-24 08:12:00 CDT Expires: 2021-08-24 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Marathon; Wood A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 AM CDT FOR WOOD AND MARATHON COUNTIES At 816 AM CDT, severe thunderstorms were located along a line extending from 6 miles southeast of Medford to 11 miles northeast of Marshfield to 12 miles west of Babcock, moving east at 40 mph.
+Target Area: Marathon; Wood A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 AM CDT FOR WOOD AND MARATHON COUNTIES At 811 AM CDT, severe thunderstorms were located along a line extending from near Medford to 8 miles northeast of Marshfield to 12 miles northeast of Millston, moving east at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Airport observation.
-At 807 am a wind gust to 63 mph was measured at Marshfield airport.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include Babcock, Mosinee, Pittsville, Wausau, Rib Mountain, Wisconsin Rapids and Lake Wazeecha.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0